 Rome is a fascinating city dating back thousands of years.
-We took a stroll around the ancient ruins to capture Rome in photos.
+We took a stroll around the ancient ruins to capture these amazing Rome pictures.
 Enjoy!

 The Trevi Fountain is crowded, dirty and loud during the day, but when we took this photo of Rome at night, there was nobody around.
 It was midnight and we had the Trevi Fountain all to ourselves.